d2l-ai/d2l-en/chapter_natural-language-processing/similarity-analogy.md

 ### Finding Synonyms

-Here, we re-implement the algorithm used to search for synonyms by cosine similarity introduced in the ["Implementation of Word2vec"](./word2vec-gluon.md) section.
+Here, we re-implement the algorithm used to search for synonyms by cosine similarity introduced in :numref:`chapter_word2vec`

 In order to reuse the logic for seeking the $k$ nearest neighbors when seeking analogies, we encapsulate this part of the logic separately in the `knn` ($k$-nearest neighbors) function.

 ```{.python .input}
 def knn(W, x, k):